-- Chapter 1 - o Confirm the facts regarding "Regional Context" - Chapter 2 - O Cosmetic improvements will happen when the document is converted to In Design - Chapter 3 - Clarify the distinction between City Framework Goals and PROS Plan Goals - o Include funding projections that lay the groundwork for potential bond renewals in the future - o Create a checklist of priorities for future development - o Consider what a "balanced bond" might look like for the future when establishing priorities for development - Chapter 4 - Address more fully the consistent expressed desire for more walking/biking paths and trails.
-This effort will be coordinated with the Transportation Plan. - o Include Off-leash areas in the PROS Plan - O Perhaps evaluate existing sports facilities to determine whether current and projected needs are being met. - Chapter 5 - O Sort lists and charts in a variety of ways to highlight different classifications for ease of comprehension - Chapter 6 - o Include a dollar amount for the possible purchase of Cedarbrook - o Include more information regarding Aldercrest - o Include the newly developed open space area at the south end of Echo Lake. - Include named creeks in Environmental Critical Areas information - Chapter 7 - o Ms. Colaizzi and Ms. Cheeney will meet to deepen the analysis of a future recreation plan - Chapter 8 - O Consider the development of a Cultural Center for future bond renewal and, as such, include a projected dollar figure - Chapter 9 - o Include the Memorial Bench Plan
+- Chapter 1 - o Confirm the facts regarding "Regional Context" - Chapter 2 - o Cosmetic improvements will happen when the document is converted to In Design

+- Chapter 3 - o Clarify the distinction between City Framework Goals and PROS Plan Goals - o Include funding projections that lay the groundwork for potential bond renewals - o Create a checklist of priorities for future development - o Consider what a "balanced bond" might look like for the future when establishing priorities for development - Chapter 4 - o Address more fully the consistent expressed desire for more walking/biking paths and trails.
+This effort will be coordinated with the Transportation Plan. - o Include Off-leash areas in the PROS Plan - o Perhaps evaluate existing sports facilities to determine whether current and projected needs are being met. - Chapter 5 - o Sort lists and charts in a variety of ways to highlight different classifications for ease of comprehension - Chapter 6 - o Include a dollar amount for the possible purchase of Cedarbrook - o Include more information regarding Aldercrest - o Include the newly developed open space area at the south end of Echo Lake. - o Include named creeks in Environmental Critical Areas information - Chapter 7 - o Ms. Colaizzi and Ms. Cheeney will meet to deepen the analysis of a future recreation plan - Chapter 8 - o Consider the development of a Cultural Center for future bond renewal and, as such, include a projected dollar figure - Chapter 9 - o Include the Memorial Bench Plan - Further discussion included members of the public.
+George and Betsy Piano, Lake Forest Park, from the Coalition for the Preservation of Cedarbrook expressed disappointment about what appeared to be low priority status of the Cedarbrook property acquisition.
+It was later clarified that future acquisitions are not assigned priority levels because they are subject to the opportunities and obstacles that may or may not present themselves in an unseen future.